Area Status: Open

 ||Vault Toilets (2) - year round

 ||Klamath Ranger District (541) 885-3400

-From Klamath Falls, OR, take Highway 140 West towards Medford approximately 32 miles.
-The Sno-Park is located on the left side of the road.
+Great Meadows Sno-Park is located 35 minutes west of Klamath Falls, OR.
+From Klamath Falls, OR take Oregon Highway 140 west towards Medford, Oregon for approximately 32 miles and the sno-park is on the left side of the road.